-The overexcitation protection will shut the regulator off at 90 VDC $\pm$ 5%.
-The overexcitation protection takes the output to zero in greater than 30 seconds.
+The over excitation protection will shut the regulator off at 90 VDC ± 5%.
+The over excitation protection takes the output to zero in greater than 30 seconds.
 The output can be 125 VDC for greater than 10 seconds.

-The generator set must be shut down in order for the regulator to reset.
+The generator set must be shut down or the input voltage to the regulator must be held below 6 VAC for a minimum of 2 seconds in order to reset the regulator.